Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

 -allowlocalhttp
 ```

-- Check the mod.json file for configuration on other things.
+- Check the mod.json file for configuration on other things, like url of discord bot

 ## Discord bot

 ### In-discord Setup

 - Use ```/bindloggingtocategory``` to make a category in a discord server, where the titanfall servers will log too
-- Use ```/rconchangeuserallowed``` to add a user (probably yourself) to rcon list
+- Use ```/bindrole``` to set a role as the admin role (and coolperksrole)
 - Use ```/bindchannel``` if you intend to use leaderboards, globalchannel, and commandlogging. these go in seperate channels.
 - Use ```/help``` to see commands